FPtje/gmosh/README.txt

 	enter "make" in the terminal
 	enter "sudo make install" in the terminal to install it on your system

+Compiling on OS X:
+	cd to the root of the repository enter "make osx" in the terminal
+	enter "sudo make install_osx" in the terminal to install it on your system

 Compiling on Windows:
 	Open the command prompt in the root of the repository run compile_windows.bat.